Champaign-Urbana, IL

 Above-normal supply meeting deteriorating demand.
 Correction risk is rising — new units are entering a market where existing inventory is already building.

-Champaign, IL shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Ford County contributes the most structural risk (Elevated, driven by price momentum), while Champaign County anchors the lower end (Below Average).
+Champaign, IL shows Low internal divergence — county-level differences are minor and the metro composite is broadly representative.
+Ford County contributes the most structural risk (Average, driven by price momentum), while Champaign County anchors the lower end (Average).

 | County | Score ▼ |